-This is probably the first objection that rises in your customer’s mind, when they land on your ecommerce website or product page.
+This is probably the first objection that rises in your customer’s mind when they land on your e-commerce website or the product page.

-You’ve got to understand that the web is virtual – people can see you.
+You’ve got to understand that the web is virtual and people can see you.
 They rely on your words and proofs before they can feel comfortable buying from you.

 If you focus on building trust, you’ll increase your conversion rates and sales.
 This happens because people buy from others that they trust.

-Credibility and trust are the hallmark of all successful product launches.
-Have you noticed that respected bloggers, content marketers and public speakers sell thousands of copies of their books?
+Credibility and trust are the hallmarks of all successful product launches.
+Have you noticed that respected bloggers, content marketers, and public speakers sell thousands of copies of their books?

 If you can provide proof that your product works, it’s a great boost to your credibility.

-One of the best ways that you can prove your product and your credibility is with customer’s testimonials.
+One of the best ways that you can prove your product and your credibility is with customer testimonials.
 Customers can be skeptical about a particular product.
 Solve their skepticism with real testimonials.

 Using testimonials to build credibility has produced tremendous results for me.

-If you visit my consulting page (which is my product page, too), the first thing you’ll see is an honest testimonial of how I helped Timothy Sykes grow his business from $600,000 per year to $15 million.
+If you visit Neil Patel Digital, the first thing you’ll see is an honest testimonial of how I helped Intuit.

 The Conversion Rate Experts site uses testimonials, more than any other credibility booster, to drive sales.
 Right on the homepage, you’ll find a lot of brands that they’ve worked with and the results they generated.